TastatGer/Statistics/README.md

-i can recommend Applied Survival Analysis from Hosmer, Lemeshow to read up on cumulative incidence. its a good source to double check or look up formulas.
+i can recommend Applied Survival Analysis from Hosmer, Lemeshow to read up on cumulative incidence. its a good source to double check or look up formulas. just download the script and the patient excel and run the code.

 #Dependencies
   python 3.9.13